wangxinbiao08/Power-of-quantum-kernels-in-NISQ-era/README.md

 # Power of quantum kernels in NISQ era
-As we get an interseting theoretical result showing that the size of training dataset has a negative impact on the generalization error, we need to conduct experiments to verify the theory.
-Given different hyperparameters, including the size of training dataset, the number of measurements, we conduct experiments for noiseless model and depolarizd noise model (depolarizing error 0.3) through the testing accuracy and training accuracy.
+This repository is used for verifying the theoretical results achieved in our work [(Arxiv)](https://arxiv.org/pdf/2103.16774.pdf) where we first prove that in NISQ era, the advantage of quantum kernels vanishes for large size of datasets, few number of measurements, and large system noise.

-More simulation details can be found in our paper ['*Towards understanding the power of quantum kernels in NISQ era*'](https://quantum-journal.org/papers/q-2021-08-30-531/).
+More simulation details can be found in our paper ['*Towards understanding the power of quantum kernels in NISQ era*'](https://quantum-journal.org/papers/q-2021-08-30-531/) which has been published in ***Quantum*** journal.